pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 - I'm like a fish out of water!
 I don't what to do!

 # a blanket statement

 ---

--  A: All Ukrainian men drink vodka every night!
+-  Q : All Ukrainian men drink vodka every night!
-- B: That's a prejudiced and untrue blanket statement!
+-  A: That's a prejudiced and untrue blanket statement!

 ---